 Buying a home is a major life event, filled with significant decisions.
 From finding the right home to deciding on the home loan answer that is right for your situation, it is also one that relies on having the most information possible – and ensuring that the information you have keeps you on the right path.

-Mortgage loans, however, can be mysterious or confusing to both first-time home buyers and those with experience, so demystifying some of the common myths can help you stay ahead of the game and on track for the best outcome possible.
+Mortgage loans, however, can be mysterious or confusing to both first-time home buyers and those with experience, so demystifying some of the common myths can help you stay ahead of the game and on track.
 Here are some of those common myths about mortgage loans, and the facts behind the truths:

 MYTH #1: Lenders Require a 20% Down Payment.